cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 :::div{.feature-ios-or-safari}
 ### Issues related to iOS or Safari

--   Safari on iOS: If the toolbar is minimized, The home indicator (the white-ish bar at the bottom of the screen) may display on top of the UI instead below it.
+-   Safari on iOS: the home indicator (the white-ish bar at the bottom of the screen) may display on top of the UI if the toolbar is minimized.
 This is cannot be detected, but there is a setting on the settings page that you can change to work around.

 -   Safari, iOS: A browser bug can cause lag when loaders or modal dialogs are shown in older versions of iOS or Safari.
 This can be worked around